slider104/nixos/README.md

 - load the minimal installation ISO from https://nixos.org/download/
 - write to a USB-stick (fedora-media-writer)
 - boot overwrite to USB (F12 on a thinkpad)
-- select the new kernal in the boot loader
+- select the new kernel in the boot loader
 - now in the tty change user to root
 ```bash
 sudo -i